 The chance of recurrence

-A remission can be temporary or permanent.
-This uncertainty leads to many survivors feeling worried or anxious that the leukemia will come back.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the cancer will come back.
 Recurrent CLL is CLL that has come back after treatment.
 While many remissions last for a long time, it is important to talk with your doctor about the possibility of the disease returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if the leukemia does return.
+Understanding your risk of recurrence and the treatment options may help you feel more prepared if the leukemia does return.
 Learn more about coping with the fear of recurrence .

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the leukemia’s stage has changed.
+When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
 After testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the therapies described above such as chemotherapy and targeted therapy, but they may be used in a different combination or given at a different pace.
+Often the treatment plan will include the treatments described above such as chemotherapy and targeted therapy, but they may be used in a different combination or given at a different pace.
 Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent leukemia.
+Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 Finding a CLL recurrence does not mean that treatment is needed right away.
 In fact, the watch-and-wait approach (see above) is usually recommended, with active treatment beginning only if the disease causes symptoms again.